Form Data and Multipart

 BuildMultipart handles boundary generation, MIME headers per part, and the trailing --.
 The Content-Type it returns is the full string with the boundary parameter, drop it straight into your headers.

-For really large file uploads, building the whole body in memory is a bad idea.
+For large file uploads, building the whole body in memory is a bad idea.
 Use mime/multipart.Writer directly with io.Pipe and stream into the request via Body: pipeReader.
-Your RAM will thank you.

 r = s.post(